-The above is being provided for illustrative purposes only to show potential J-curve mitigation for secondary investors.
-The above chart represents Pomona Capital's views and opinions and is subject to change.
-The above is being provided for informational purposes only and reflects the views and opinions of Pomona.
-Prospective investors should consult their financial, tax and legal advisors prior to making a commitment to commitment to private equity or any Pomona-sponsored fund.
+^{}The above is being provided for illustrative purposes only to show potential J-curve mitigation for secondary investors.
+The above is being provided for informational purposes only and reflects the views and opinions of Pomona, which are subject to change.
+Prospective investors should consult their financial, tax and legal advisors prior to making a commitment to private equity or any Pomona-sponsored fund.
 Investing in private equity is a risk and an investor may lose all or some of its commitment.
 Past performance is not an indication of future results.
 See important disclaimers and footnotes on page 4.
-Confidential.
-Not for public distribution.